thasmo/external-svg-polyfill/README.md

 ### Options

 **context** `node`
+*Defines the context in which to search for SVG use elements.*
 *default* `window.document.body || window.document.documentElement`

 **root** `node`
+*Defines the element to which prepend SVG embeds to.*
 *default* `window.document.body || window.document.documentElement`

 **prefix** `boolean`
+*Prefix `id` attribute values to ensure uniqueness. `false` won't change the attributes.*
 *default* `true`

 **detect** `boolean`
+*Detect browser-support automatically. `false` will run the polyfill in any browser.*
 *default* `true`

 **observe** `boolean`
+*Observe DOM changes within the `context` element and rerun the polyfill.*
 *default* `true`

 ## Alternatives